 Adriel has now moved to Sweden, and Swimrun Australia has been taken over by Andre Slade, who runs the company Ocean Fit .
 Andre took part in the very first event in 2016, and brings a wealth of knowledge and experience!

-There were 2 race distances;
+There are 3 race distances;

 The Long Course is a total of 16km, including 11 swim legs of 3.4km total and 11 running sections of 12.6km total.
 It takes teams from Lyne Park to Rose Bay, then Hornby lighthouse, Watsons Bay and back.